Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 This dialog allows you to tell Daqarta about any external gains in the system that you wish to be included in the displayed axis and readout values.
 You can invoke this dialog from the Calibrate menu via ALT+C, E, or directly via CTRL+E.

-The gain values entered here have no effect without relative calibration of the attenuators in the sound card's mixer obtained via the Auto-Calibration dialog, so External Gain controls for each line are disabled until it has been Auto-Calibrated.
+The gain values entered here would be meaningless without relative calibration of the attenuators in the sound card's mixer obtained via the Auto-Calibration dialog, so External Gain controls for each line are disabled until it has been Auto-Calibrated.

 These gains are separate from those that are built into the sound card and covered by the Full-Scale Range calibration dialog.
 Once you have calibrated the Range values, they remain the same; those actual gains aren't adjustable, and they will typically be the same for all cards of the same model.